 - PRPs lack the resources to do what is needed.

-Additional information on notice letters is available in EPA's Interim Guidance on Notice Letters, Negotiations, and Information Exchange (10/19/1987) and from the notice/demand letters subject category within the Superfund Enforcement policy and guidance database.
+Additional information on notice letters is available in EPA's Interim Guidance on Notice Letters, Negotiations, and Information Exchange (10/19/1987) and from the notice/demand letters subject category within the Superfund Enforcement Policy and Guidance Documents database.